Course Descriptions 2026-2027

 1 year.
 Grades 9-12.
 Fulfills 1.0 of 4.0 English credit requirement.

-Students will engage in meaningful discussions and activities to gain a deeper understanding of American literature, spanning from 1500’s legends to modern day literary works.
-The students will read 4-5 novels, a play, and a few short stories.
-With an emphasis on the Socratic method, students will analyze, comprehend, and evaluate novels and short stories that typify American literature.
+Students will engage in meaningful discussions and activities to gain a deeper understanding of Modern World literature.
 The students will participate in large-group and small-group discussions which will enhance their individual work at home.
 The intertwining of literature and history will remain a focal point.
-Students will utilize IEW’s (Institute of Writing Excellence) writing program.
+Students will utilize various pieces of IEW’s (Institute of Writing Excellence) writing program.
 The class will also use IEW’s FixIt!
 Grammar in order to become more proficient in this essential area.
+Students who have previously completed Book 6 will engage in a vocabulary based program, Worldly Wise.
 As students respond to the readings, they will become more proficient writers by composing a variety of essays.
 All students will participate in Academy Northwest’s Writing Competency once in the fall and once in the spring.
 Students will also write a research paper in late winter.

 Foreign Language